akirby23/the-blessing-way/README.md

 - [css-tricks.com](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) was consulted for support with implementing Flexbox for responsive styling.
 - HTML to enable smooth scrolling behaviour was obtained from [gomakethings.com](https://gomakethings.com/smooth-scrolling-links-with-only-css/)
 - Inspiration for the layout of the Biography section was taken from the Love Running website.
+- Inspiration for the shadow on button hover was taken from [w3schools.com](https://www.w3schools.com/css/css3_buttons.asp).

 ### Content
 - The Biograpy section as well as the album descriptions in the Discography section were written with the help of Ollie Gill.